fiftydinar/gidro-os/README.md

 Rebasing is only supported from Fedora Silverblue edition.

-If your system uses Secure Boot, you will need to enroll security key before rebase with the command below (requires internet).
+You will need to enroll security key before rebase with the command below, even if you're not using Secure Boot (requires internet).
 It will prompt you for sudo user password, so type that, then type the password for secure key, which is `ublue-os`:

 ```